 - 2. The growth movement and orientation of a plant part in response to the light is called phototropism.
-Auxin is the plant hormone that controls phototropism. - The growth movement of a plant part due to chemical stimuli is called chemotropism.
+Auxin is the plant hormone that controls phototropism. - 3.
+The growth movement of a plant part due to chemical stimuli is called chemotropism.
 For example, pollen tube grows through the style towards ovules in response to certain chemical secretions from stigma. - 4.
 When the tip of a tendril touches a support, the auxin present in it moves away from the support.
 Therefore, the side of tendril away from support grows longer and faster. - 5.
 Phytohormones are organic compounds which are released by the plant cells or synthesized outside, that modify or control the growth or physiological process within a plant.
 They are also called plant growth regulators. - 6.
 Shoot will show negative geotropism whereas root will show positive geotropism. - 7.
 Thigmotropism is the property that causes tendril to circle around the object.
 When the supporting organ touches a support, it results in a coiling response to catch hold the object and lighten its hold.
-For example, the tendrils of a plant grow towards a support, touch it and wind around that support.
+For example, the tendrils of a pea plant grow towards a support, touch it and wind around that support.

-1. Chemical coordination occurs in plants with the help of chemicals secreted in plants known as phytohormones or plant hormones.
+- Chemical coordination occurs in plants with the help of chemicals secreted in plants known as phytohormones or plant hormones.
 These chemicals are secreted in very minute quantity but have a substantial effect on physiological processes in a plant.
 These hormones regulate the growth of the plants.
-For example, auxin is responsible for the growth of the plants and cytokinin helps in cell division in the fast growing part of the plant such as plant hormones.
+For example, auxin is responsible for the growth of the plants and cytokinin helps in cell division in the fast growing part of the plant such as plant hormones. - 2.
+The growth movement of plant parts towards water or moisture is called hydrotropism.
+For example, the roots of plant growing in humid air bend towards a higher relative humidity level.

 The growth movement of a plant part due to chemical stimuli is called chemotropism.
 For example, pollen tube grows through the style towards ovules in response to certain chemical secretions from stigma.